Chuck Wepner: Early life

-Charles Wepner was born on February 26, 1939, in New York City.
+Charles Wepner was born in a cheap hotel February 26, 1939, in New York City.
 He is of German, Ukrainian, and Polish descent.

 Wepner learned to fight on the streets of Bayonne, New Jersey saying, "This was a tough town with a lot of people from the docks and the naval base and you had to fight to survive".
 Wepner was about a year old when he moved in with his grandmother on 28th Street near Hudson Boulevard (now Kennedy Boulevard).
 He was raised by his mother and grandparents, living in a room that was a converted coal shed until he was 13.
 He was an avid player of sports in his youth, playing basketball for the Police Athletic League.
 At Bayonne High School, his height helped him get a spot on the basketball team.

 Aged 15 (or 16), inspired by Battle Cry (12 March 1955), having persuaded his mother to sign his 'phony papers', the underage Wepner enlisted for three years in the U.S. Marines.
 In the Marines, he became a member of the boxing team, developing a reputation for being able to withstand other boxers' punches, and becoming a military champion at one of the airbases.
 A 1975 Sports Illustrated article said that Wepner had saved the lives of three Marine pilots, pulling them from blazing airplanes.

-Career
+Amateur career

+Wepner won the New York Golden Gloves Novice Heavyweight Championship in 1964.
+He ended his career at 16-0.

+Professional career

 Wepner turned professional in 1964 and became a popular boxer on the Northeast's Club Boxing circuit, where he began posting many wins and some losses fighting throughout the region, including in arenas close to his boyhood home such as North Bergen and Secaucus.

 Nicknamed "The Bayonne Bleeder" due to repeated facial injuries in the ring, he took the name that was initially meant as an insult and made it his nom de guerre.
 In an interview with the BBC, Wepner said "I was a big bleeder.
 I had 328 stitches in my career.
 My nose was broken nine times in 16 years.
 And, uh, it never fazed me, you know?"

 Wepner had formerly boxed while a member of the United States Marine Corps, and had worked as a bouncer before turning pro.
-He was the New Jersey state heavyweight boxing champion, but after losing bouts to George Foreman (by cut eye stoppage in three) and Sonny Liston (by technical knockout in nine) many boxing fans thought that his days as a contender were numbered.
+He was the New Jersey state heavyweight boxing champion, but after losing bouts to George Foreman (by cut eye stoppage in three) and Sonny Liston (by TKO in nine) many boxing fans thought that his days as a contender were numbered.
 After the match with Liston, Wepner needed 72 stitches in his face.
-After his retirement, Wepner stated that Liston was the hardest puncher he ever fought.
+After his retirement from boxing, Wepner stated that Liston was the hardest puncher he ever fought.

 However, after losing to Joe Bugner by a cut eye stoppage in three in England, Wepner won nine of his next eleven bouts, including victories over Charlie Polite and former WBA heavyweight champion Ernie Terrell.